Introduction to Pottery Techniques for Beginners

 Price is inclusive of all material, glazing and firing.

-We have places for maximum 10 adults on each course and two members of staff instructing, to ensure that each person has sufficient time and attention.
-Please arrive 15 minutes before the start time (7pm) to prepare.
+We have places for maximum 8 adults on each course.
+Please arrive 15 minutes before the start time (6:30pm) to prepare.

 Beginner’s course outline